Retro sociopolitical homosexual in denial artwork.

 —————————————————————————————————————

-“The Job Interview” is a bold, ironic, and irreverent mixed-media collage that disrobes the sterile veneer of mid-century masculinity, exposing the closet, the cocktail, and the coded glances between buttoned-down repression and uninhibited revelation.
-Set in a vibrantly artificial motel room straight out of a 1960s corporate fever dream, this composition confronts queer invisibility with dark wit and brutal clarity.
+“If Walls Could Talk” is a bold, ironic, and irreverent mixed-media collage that disrobes the sterile veneer of mid-century masculinity, exposing the closet, the cocktail, and the coded glances between buttoned-down repression and uninhibited revelation.
+Set in a vibrantly artificial motel room straight out of a 1960’s corporate fever dream, this composition confronts queer invisibility with dark wit and brutal clarity.

 This work is part of Joan Seed’s anti-religious, queer retro-futurist canon—satirizing outdated patriarchal values while serving vintage seduction with a chaser of socio-political commentary.
 This piece is ideal for daring interior designers, bold art collectors, and queer culture curators.
 A conversation-starter for those not afraid of a little vodka with their Veritas.